Find Affordable College Courses

 Top Michigan Schools for a Master's in Clinical/Medical Laboratory Science

-Our 2023 rankings named University of Michigan - Ann Arbor the best school in Michigan for clinical/medical laboratory science students working on their master’s degree.
-U-M is a very large public school located in the medium-sized city of Ann Arbor.
+Our analysis found University of Michigan - Ann Arbor to be the best school for clinical/medical laboratory science students who want to pursue a master’s degree in Michigan.
+U-M is a fairly large public school located in the city of Ann Arbor.

 Read More…